Text that reads "Connected Communities"

 Conference priority topics: The Role of Interprofessional Primary Health Care Teams in OHTs, Innovative programs or initiatives being offered by OHTs addressing health inequities, Innovative programs or initiatives being offered by OHTs addressing health inequities

 Short description: In the shifting healthcare landscape, many changes have transpired over the past three years and more change is on the horizon.
 However, while all improvement requires change, not all change leads to improvement.
 In a resource-constrained system, we must therefore ensure that the change we make is strategic and set up to lead to improvement.
 In 2019, with the view of enhancing the community health sector’s delivery model and associated outcomes, the Alliance for Healthier Communities commenced work to shift the sector to a Learning Health System (LHS).
 As part of its LHS, the Alliance offers topic-specific learning collaborative opportunities to all member organizations.
 By June 2023, the Alliance will have delivered two learning collaboratives.
-The aim of this session will be to discuss our progress to date, including: team results that demonstrate improvement in outcome measures and increased capability to undertake future improvement work; evaluation results based on survey and interview data; key learnings on the enablers and challenges to establishing a LHS; and new learning models under development that pull from both QI and implementation science, to meet the varying needs and capacity of member organizations as they become learning organizations.
-Finally, through this session, we will demonstrate the critical relevance of LHS principles to not only other primary care delivery models, but also to OHTs and other entities with system-level improvement mandates and limited resources with which to produce this improvement.
+The aim of this session was to discuss our progress to date, including team results that demonstrated improvement in outcome measures and increased capability to undertake future improvement work.

-Presenter information: Lauren Tessier, Quality Improvement and Performance Lead, South Riverdale Community Health Centre; Jen Rayner OR Lorri Zagar, Director, Research and Evaluation (Jen); Quality Improvement Advisor(Lorri), Alliance for Healthier Communities (Jen); Independent Consultant, Learning Collaborative representative (TBD)
+Presenter information: Lauren Tessier, Quality Improvement & Performance Lead, S. Riverdale Community Health Centre, Dr. Jennifer Rayner, Director, Research & Evaluation, Alliance for Healthier Comm., Lorri Zagar, Quality Improvement Advisor, Alliance for Healthier Communities

 Session format: Panel Presentations (60 min)